Bulk Clone Assets Objects Across Schemas and Types in JSM Cloud

 Creating the Automation Rule

-Scheduled Trigger: We use the scheduled trigger so we can execute the rule as needed.
-The schedule itself is not really important, but be aware that depending on how you configure it the rule might be triggered again.
-Ideally you should disable the rule after using it, and enable it again in case you need to use it in the future.
+• Scheduled Trigger: We use the scheduled trigger so we can execute the rule as needed.
+The schedule itself is not really important, but be aware that, depending on how you configure it, the rule might be triggered again.
+Ideally, you should disable the rule after using it, and enable it again in case you need to use it in the future.

-Branch on AQL: Select the schema where the objects reside and use the "Query" field to add an AQL that will narrow down the results.
-In this example, I only want to clone/move the OldObject object type assets, so I'll filter by adding "objecttype = OldObject".
+• Example: filter by adding "objecttype = OldObject".
 Feel free to add as many AQL statements as needed for your use case.
 For more information on how to build AQL statements, please check the Use Assets Query Language (AQL) article.

-Create Object: Select the target object schema and also the target object type where the objects will be created.
-After that, also select all attributes that will be copied over to the new objects and use the {{object.AttributeName}} smart value but replace <AttributeName> with the actual name of the attributes from the old objects.
+• Select all attributes that will be copied over to the new objects and use the {{object.AttributeName}} smart value.
+Don't forget to replace <AttributeName> with the actual name of the attributes from the old objects.

-The objects should be copied over to the new object type and schema:
+The objects should be copied over to the new object type and schema.

-Updated on April 2, 2025
+Updated on September 25, 2025

 Still need help?